tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Datasets.md

     <kbd><img src="./images/datasetpreview.png"  /></kdb>

 10. Congratulations!!!
-You are done with the Dataset exercise.
+You created a dataset and ingested a JSON file.

 <br>